 The Meyer Program supports OSU students, helping them see themselves as scholars.
-We do this by providing access to academic support and building community with other students who look like them.
+We do this by providing access to academic support and building community with other students.
 Additionally, as OSU is a research intensive university, it can be a demanding and challenging campus for many.
 Not all students feel equipped with the required tools to be successful at such an institution.
 What we know through research is that students who seek support services feel connected, do better academically, and develop skills employers look for.

-The Meyer Program helps students facilitate their academic development.
-We believe learning is a process and students thrive when they learn to learn, are challenged and supported, and when learning happens collaboratively.
+The Meyer Program helps students facilitate students' academic development.
+We believe learning is a process and students thrive when students learn to learn, are challenged and supported, and when learning happens collaboratively.